-For instance, upon the introduction of points rationing, a one-pound tin of canned salmon or of canned sausage meat from America originally required 16 points.
-People weren't trying the American canned sausage meat, so the Ministry of Food raised the points requirement for the salmon to 24 points, and reduced the points required for the canned sausage meat to 8 points to encourage people to try it.
-The sausage meat in question was Spam; the British public eventually came round to it.
+For instance, upon the introduction of points rationing, a one-pound tin of canned salmon or of canned sausagemeat from the U.S. originally required 16 points.
+People weren’t trying the American canned sausagemeat, so the Ministry of Food raised the points requirement for the salmon to 24 points, and reduced the points required for the canned sausage meat to 8 points to encourage people to try it.
+The “sausage meat” in question was otherwise known as Spam; the British public eventually came round to it.

 The exception was tea ration coupons: you could use them at any store you wished.
 You did not need to register them.
 Note that the tea then would have been loose tea, not tea bags, as tea bags hadn’t caught on at the time.
 And as for using it, the Ministry of Food advised “one spoonful for each person and none for the pot.”

 New ration books were issued about once a year.
 That was a good time to change who you were registered with, if you wanted to.
 You could change at other times, if you wished, but it was tricky to do so without offending a shop keeper that you might later need to return to or want favours from later.